Michigan Crisis Response Association, Inc.

 days post crisis, and designed to mitigate acute

-symptoms, assess the need for follow-up, and if possible
+symptoms, assess the need for follow-up, and if

-provide a sense of post-crisis psychological closure.
+possible provide a sense of post-crisis psychological

 5.